RareSkills/certora-book/content/certora-constraining-ghosts-in-invariants.md

     // `hasVoted[user]` is true if the user voted. mapping(address => bool) public hasVoted;

-    uint256 public votesInFavor;  // keep the count of votes in favor
+    // keep the count of votes in favor uint256 public votesInFavor;

-    uint256 public votesAgainst;  // keep the count of votes against
+    // keep the count of votes against uint256 public votesAgainst;  // keep the count of votes against

-    /// @notice Allows a user to vote in favor of the proposal. function inFavor() external {
+    // @notice Allows a user to vote in favor of the proposal. function inFavor() external {
         // Ensure the user has not already voted require(!hasVoted[msg.sender], "You have already voted.");